Glide step

-Glide step is a form of movement used by marching bands to minimize upper body movement, enabling musicians to play their instruments and march without air-stream interruptions.
+The glide step or roll step is a form of movement used by marching bands to minimize upper body movement, enabling musicians to play their instruments and march without air-stream interruptions.
 Standardizing the style of marching also serves to add to the visual effect of a marching band.
 Sometimes special shoes are worn with a curved heel that facilitates rolling the foot.
-Glide stepping is used by many high school marching bands, college marching bands, and by many Drum Corps.
-Glide stepping is sometimes also known as "roll stepping".
+Glide stepping is used by many high school and college marching bands, and by many drum corps.